bytedeco/javacv/README.txt

 ==Changes==
+ * Upgraded supported FFmpeg API to the 0.11 release branch
  * New `Pointer.limit` property of JavaCPP can now be used to get the `size` of an output parameter, and to specify the maximum `size` on input as well
  * Fixed CanvasFrame sometimes blanking out under Windows (issue #212)
  * Added audio support to `FFmpegFrameGrabber` (call `grabFrame()` instead of `grab()`) and `FFmpegFrameRecorder` (`setAudioChannels(int)` for int > 0 and `record(Buffer)` alongside `record(IplImage)`) (issue #160)